ShadowWalkerfb/simple_shell/README.md

-This repository contains the files for the simple_shell project
+This repository contains the files for the simple_shell project.